2019 Housing Market Forecast: Facts Not Fiction

 Prior to the 2006/07 market crash, new construction had flooded the market.
 Many home builders were left with

 Although the new construction market began to pick up in the last 18 months, it’s still well below what it needs to be.
 According to Freddie Mac, the new construction industry fell short of the number of new build inventory by as much as 2.5 million nationwide.
+However, we do expect a rise of new construction homes to continue through 2019.

 Are lending standards getting too loose right now?